cjdw94/CS303_Project_1/README.md

 # CS303_Project_1
 First CS 303 Project, Fall 2017

+Project due on Monday, October 16, 2017.
+(Development time extended by 24 hours)

-Project due on Sunday, October 15th, 2017.
+/** Project due on Sunday, October 15th, 2017 */

 10/14/17 - Many changes with this update
          - Can evaluate more than just basic expressions, including exponentiation, negation, decrement, increment, and 'not' operations